 -

-In turn, niacin (vitamin B3) and vitamin B6 contribute to maintaining proper energy metabolism and protein metabolism, which supports the natural regenerative processes of skin cells and helps maintain its good condition.
+niacin (vitamin B3) and vitamin B6 contribute to maintaining proper energy metabolism and protein metabolism, which supports the natural regenerative processes of skin cells and helps maintain its good condition.

-How to choose an effective collagen for wrinkles?
+How to choose effective collagen for wrinkles?

 Is collagen for wrinkles safe?

-It's worth remembering that people with kidney or liver disease who require a protein-restricted diet should exercise particular caution.
-In such cases, it's essential to consult your doctor before starting supplementation.
+It is worth remembering that people with kidney or liver diseases, who require a protein-restricted diet, should exercise particular caution.
+In such a case, the intention to start supplementation should be consulted with the attending physician.
 Pregnant and breastfeeding women should also discuss the use of collagen with their gynecologist.
-Although collagen is generally safe, if you have any chronic illnesses or take regular medications, seeking medical advice before starting treatment is always a wise move.
+Although collagen is generally safe, in the case of any chronic diseases or taking medications on a regular basis, seeking medical advice before starting treatment is always a reasonable step.